 Report a concern or allegation

-This page describes the different ways you can report a child safety concern to the Commission, or to other agencies.
+This page describes the different ways you can report a child safety concern.

-Please note: If you have concerns about the immediate safety of any person, please call 000.
+Please note: If you have concerns about the immediate safety of any person, please call Triple Zero (000).

 Make a notification under the Reportable Conduct Scheme

-Organisations subject to the Reportable Conduct Scheme are legally required to notify the Commission of allegations of reportable conduct against a child or young person by a worker or volunteer in their organisation.
-Organisations must notify us within three days of the head of the organisation becoming aware of a reportable allegation and should use our secure webform.
+Organisations subject to the Reportable Conduct Scheme are legally required to notify the Social Services Regulator of allegations of reportable conduct against a child or young person by a worker or volunteer in their organisation.

-Members of the public can also notify us about allegations of reportable conduct by making a public notification.
+Members of the public can also notify the Social Services Regulator about allegations of reportable conduct by making a public notification.
 Public notifications can be made through the secure webform, by phone, email or by letter.

-The Commission has a range of guidance and information about the Reportable Conduct Scheme.
-There are also guides below that tell you the information you will be asked to provide in our secure webforms.
+There are also guides below that tell you the information you will be asked to provide in the secure webforms.

 Webform guide - Mandatory notification of a reportable allegation